JacobDBarton/ghostfacers-frontend/README.md

 # Ghostfacers

 Ghostfacers is a haunted site tracker that pulls haunted site data from locations all around the United States!
 Get details of America's most haunted locations, search cities to get details about the lingering spirits that roam around hotels, prisons, asylums, or abandoned buildings.
 If you've been or know about the haunted location you can also leave a review!
+This site is for those who love ghosts and it's history!

 ## Wireframes
 ### Landing Page